 Shopping around for the best auto insurance company usually starts with getting quotes.
 MetLife has made that process extremely simple with an online quote tool that is more intuitive and easier to use than most competing products.
 The tool takes you through interactive screens that let you select your vehicles, drivers, and coverage levels, and even search for membership or employment discounts to get the best quote up front.
 Once you've designed your policy, you can easily buy it online, print insurance cards, and begin coverage right away.

-MetLife auto insurance has a very solid claims management process that focuses on getting customers back on the road as quickly and painlessly as possible.
+MetLife auto insurance has a very solid claims-management process that focuses on getting customers back on the road as quickly and painlessly as possible.
 With the company's Choice program, you can choose where you want to have your vehicle repaired without any restrictions or out-of-network penalties.
-The company also provides a network of recommended facilities within their CARE program that they have established relationships with.
-These CARE facilities also offer a concierge service so your rental car will be waiting for you when you when you arrive.
+The company also provides a network of recommended facilities within its CARE program that it has established relationships with.
+These CARE facilities also offer a concierge service so your rental car will be waiting for you when you arrive.

-MetLife auto insurance has a suite of standard online resources but detailed learning materials are difficult to find.
-The company has a very basic FAQ page in the auto insurance section but it's focused only on the claims process and uninsured motorist coverage.
-In order to access more detailed information on insurance products, customers have to navigate away from the insurance page to a special.
+MetLife auto insurance has a suite of standard online resources, but detailed learning materials are difficult to find.
+The company has a very basic FAQ page in the auto insurance section, but it's focused mostly on the claims process and uninsured motorist coverage.
+In order to access more detailed information on insurance products, customers have to navigate to a different section of the site.

 Many buyers consider discount options to be one of the most critical features when comparing auto insurance companies.
 That could be a problem for MetLife auto insurance because there are fewer discounts offered compared to many competitors.
-The company does advertise some standard discounts, but they don't seem to offer reduced rates to members of the military and don't reward customers with dedicated loyalty discounts.
-MetLife auto insurance also lags behind the competition by failing to offer accident forgiveness or access to lower rates through driver habit monitoring
+The company does advertise some standard discounts, but it doesn't seem to offer reduced rates to members of the military (although it does offer some incentives for Navy Federal Credit Union members).
+It also lacks dedicated loyalty discounts.
+MetLife auto insurance also lags behind the competition by failing to offer accident forgiveness or access to lower rates through driver-habit monitoring

 - A.M.
 Best FSR Rating: A+